 Cinema Cuts: Adios

-conversation, Travers signs off with an angry, Adios, motherfucker!
-The BBFC changes altered this line through the use of some alternate dialogue recorded by Rex Linn, with Travers now being heard to say, Adios, I'm after Walker in a
+their conversation, Travers signs off with an angry, Adios, motherfucker!
+The BBFC changes altered this line through the use of some alternate dialogue recorded by Rex Linn, with Travers now being heard to say, Adios, I'm after

 BBFC Video Cuts

-classification.
+video classification.
 The version submitted for classification by Guild Home Video was the pre-cut UK cinema version.
-Under terms set out in the Video Recordings Act, however, the BBFC were obliged to pay attention to the likelihood of underage viewing in the
+Under terms set out in the Video Recordings Act, however, the BBFC were obliged to pay attention to the likelihood of underage

 Good, and blow up that black bastard while you're at it.
 Save me the time of doing it meself.

 The cave fight shortly afterwards was also reduced further, with numerous small trims throughout.
 Early in the fight, two blows to Gabe's body and a further hit to his face by Kynette were removed.
 There was also a subtle change to Kynette's

 threatening of Gabe with a knife at the end of the fight.
 As Kynette bears down on Gabe, he makes reference to Gabe's partner, Jessie (Janine Turner):

 It amazes me, in this day and age, when a man will put money before the personal safety of himself... and his bitch.